Blacksuan19/redash-python/README.md

 ## Contributing

-Contributions are welcome, please open an issue or PR to propse any changes.
+Contributions are welcome, please open an issue or PR to propose any changes.

 ## License